getlantern/lantern-sdk/README.md

 2. For each partner that integrates the SDK, Lantern generates an API key that is tied to usage data to distinguish traffic
 2. The SDK supports running Lantern in two modes: tunnel and system proxy.
 2. In tunnel mode, the SDK works with the host VPN service to intercept packets from the TUN device and redirect traffic to Lantern.
-4. In system proxy mode, the SDK starts local HTTP or SOCKS proxies for partner apps to redirect traffic, which is then forwarded on to Lantern's infrastructure.
+4. In system proxy mode, the SDK starts local HTTP or SOCKS proxies that partner apps can redirect traffic via which is then forwarded on to Lantern's infrastructure.

 ## API Definition